webdriverio-community/webdriverrtc/README.md

 ## How does it work

-WebdriverRTC masquerades the url command and injects a script after the page has loaded to overwrite the standard `RTCPeerConnection` interface in order to make themself access to all created `RTCPeerConnection` objects.
-After you start the analyzation it repeats calling the `getStats` method with a specific interval and saves all results to an internal object lying in window scope.
+WebdriverRTC masquerades the url command and injects a script after the page has been loaded to overwrite the standard `RTCPeerConnection` interface and get access to all created `RTCPeerConnection` objects.
+After you start analyzing it repeats calling the `getStats` method with a specific interval and saves all results to an internal object lying in the window scope.
 Then you can use WebdriverRTC commands to access these information.
 Currently only the Chrome browser is supported.
 But there's more to come.

 ## Example